Investing is expensive, difficult, and time-consuming, right? Stash aims to break these perceptions so you can invest with small amounts of money.

 Investing is one of the best ways to earn passive income.
-Micro-investing apps like Stash make it possible to invest with only $5.
+Micro-investing apps make it possible to invest with $5 or less.
 These apps make it easy to start investing if you can’t afford to buy full shares of stocks and exchange-traded funds (ETFs) from another broker.

 Although only investing a few dollars at a time may seem insignificant, consistent investing can help you build a small nest egg.

-Stash Invest is one of the more popular investing apps for beginners.
-One reason why is that you can buy partial (fractional) shares of individual stocks and ETFs with as little as $5 per trade.
+Stash is one of the more popular investing apps for beginners.
+One reason why is that you can buy partial (fractional) shares of individual stocks and ETFs with as little as:

 New investors may like the Stash Learn educational library to learn basic investing concepts.
 Many people never invest because they don’t learn how.

-Besides teaching investing basics, Stash also provides investment recommendations that can fit your investment goals.
+Besides teaching investing basics, the app also provides investment recommendations that can fit your investment goals.

-Other features that make Stash Invest different than other brokerages include:
+Other features that make Stash different than other brokerages include:

 - Online debit account